-We receive a lot of questions from consumers when they’re first considering whether to take out a car title loan.
-Many applicants will ask, Does it make sense to use my vehicle’s equity as collateral?
-Should I apply with multiple online title loan companies or with my local neighborhood lender?
-Those are valid questions and we attempt to answer those and many others in different articles throughout our site.
-With that, we can tell you the most common question we get asked is if you can keep driving your vehicle during the full lending term.
-The short answer is yes.
-You should be able to keep driving your car while you have a vehicle title loan outstanding.
+We receive a lot of questions from consumers when they want to take out a car title loan.
+Many applicants will ask, does it make sense to use my vehicle’s equity as collateral?
+Is it possible for me to get a title loan with the car or car title?
+Should I apply with multiple title loan companies or with my local neighborhood lender?
+Those are valid questions, and we attempt to answer those and many others in different articles throughout our site.
+We can tell you the most common question and lending tips about title loans.
+We often get asked if you can keep driving your vehicle during the full lending term.
+The answer is yes, you should be able to keep driving your car while you have a vehicle title loan outstanding.
 This applies to most of the largest lenders in states where title loans are most common.
-There are outliers and special circumstances and we’ll attempt to break those down now.
+There are outliers and special circumstances to consider so we’ll attempt to break those down now.

 Most borrowers will enter into a financial agreement with a direct lender that says they hand over the pink slip for their vehicle.
 In turn, they agree to a specific lending contract that says the applicant will make on time monthly payments, often for 30 days.
 You will be fine if you stay on track with payments and run into no other financial issues.
 The finance company will keep the pink slip as collateral for your car.
 The car title will be returned to you after the secured loan has been paid in full.
 One issue we see with online finance firms is that contracts can be vague and hard to understand.
 That’s why we recommend first getting a title loan estimate or quote that breaks down all the financial details before signing a contract!